ArnavMetrani/arnavmetrani.github.io/_pages/cv.md

 Scholastic
 ======
-* Indian Institute of Science Education and Research Mohali, BSMS in Physics, 2026 (expected)
+* Indian Institute of Science Education and Research Mohali, BSMS in Physics (Bachelor of Science and Master of Science with Major in Physics), June 2026

 Projects
 ======